 Latham's dedication to pro bono work is a source of pride and reflects a fundamental part of the firm’s culture.
 Each year, our lawyers and professional staff take on matters in nearly every area of public interest law, including veterans’ rights, asylum and immigration, domestic violence, Holocaust reparations, anti-human trafficking, prisoners’ rights, microfinance and social entrepreneurialism, children and civil rights.

 Learn more by reading our 2016 Pro Bono Annual Review.

 Watch a video in which some of our lawyers discuss why they do pro bono.

 Latham volunteers thousands of hours of time and expertise to help those who might otherwise be denied access to the legal system.

 - As a signatory to the Law Firm Pro Bono Challenge™, Latham has committed to provide, at minimum, the equivalent of 60 hours per US lawyer per year in pro bono legal services.
 The firm has surpassed this goal every year since making the commitment.

-Between 2000–2016, Latham provided approximately 3 million pro bono hours in free legal services to underserved individuals and families and the nonprofit sector valued at approximately US$1.3 billion.
+Between 2000–2017, Latham provided more than 3.2 million pro bono hours in free legal services to underserved individuals and families and the nonprofit sector valued at approximately US$1.5 billion.

 We treat our pro bono work the same as commercial work, applying the same quality standards and treating associate pro bono hours the same as commercial billable hours for purposes of evaluation and bonuses.
 There is no cap on pro bono hours.